ashleighrene/villager-man/README.md

 - As a user, I want there to be audio that plays if a letter is guessed correctly and when it is not.
 - As a user, I would like there to be style added to the background and letters to make the game more visually appealing.

+#### Unsolved problems
+- Villagers do not automatically disappear with incorrect letter guesses.
+The 'reset' button must be clicked before a villager will disappear.
+I was not able to fix this bug before deployment.
+The villagers will be removed after 'reset' button click but not ideal as the incorrect letter field is also cleared.

 #### Wireframe

 ![Villager Man Wireframe Image](https://github.com/ashleighrene/villager-man/blob/main/assets/Villager-Man-Wireframe.jpg)